pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_put_file.md

+---
+# metadata #
-## pachctl put file
+title:  pachctl put file

-Put a file into the filesystem.
+description: "Put a file into the filesystem.
+This command supports a number of ways to insert data into PFS."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis